My Health Record integration is typically done in two tranches. Connecting to the Healthcare Identifiers Service and the My Health Record system.

 Before software connects to the My Health Record system, the software first must be able to identify both the patient and the healthcare provider which is done through the Healthcare Identifiers (HI) Service.
-The HI Service B2B Gateway exposes as SOAP based web services.
+The HI Service Business to Business (B2B) Gateway exposes as SOAP based web services.

 The Healthcare Identifiers service manages 3 sets of identifiers:

 Individual Healthcare Identifier (IHI), assigned to Healthcare consumers, Healthcare Provider Identifier–Individual - (HPI-I), assigned to Healthcare providers, and Healthcare Provider Identifier–Organisation (HPI-O), assigned to organisations.

 Note: Searching for HPI-Os is not applicable for My Health Record integration.
 As a Healthcare Provider Identifier for Organisations do not change during an organisation’s life, it should only need to be captured once.

 Rather than connecting to the HI Service to retrieve the HPI-O it is easier to record the HPI-O in the clinical information system at the time of site activation rather than retrieving it from the HI Service.

 - HI Scope and Development

 HI use cases, conformance requirements and test specifications to help scope your HI development.
 Learn more